rahji/pcbmilling/content/docs/flatcam/cutout/non-rectangular.md

     D-->|.nc file|E[Edit<br>G-code]
 {{< /mermaid >}}

-### Select Existing Bottom Copper Gerber
+### Open Gerber

-1. In the "Project" tab, double-click the existing `.gbr` list item
+1. Choose `File | Open Gerber`, then select the Gerber file for the board cutout

 ### Generate Geometry

 1. Under "Board Cutout", verify that the "Tool dia" matches what was entered in [Configuring FlatCAM](../../flatcam/configuring) (1.5875 mm, 1/16" is a good choice for cutting out the board)
 2. Optionally adjust the "Margin", "Gap Size", and "Gaps"
+3. Set "Width (# of passes)" to 1
-3. Click the "Generate Geometry" button under "Board cutout"
+4. Click the "Generate Geometry" button under "Board cutout"

 The red paths that are generated will be followed by the tools that we define in the next step.
 Note that there are two paths.
 We will remedy by editing the `.nc` file at the end.